ADITION/utf8-workshop/README.md

 ## Exercise 3:

 Get the file `titles.txt`.
-Inspect it with `xxb` (or `xxb -b`).
+Inspect it with `xxd` (or `xxd -b`).
 Can you guess the encoding of the document?
 Hint: It has a fixed size of 8 bits per word.

 Write a function that reads a sequence of binary and outputs the corresponding UTF-8 character.
 Use the function to convert the document to UTF-8.